 The locomotive passed its final 14 month boiler certificate in 2017 which enables it to rub until July 2018.

 In July 2017 34070 was in a head on collision with 80104 during shunting operations between the engine shed and signal box at Swanage.

-The locomotive will go to Tyseley Locomotive Works for the bottom end overhaul and repairs following the collision in July 2017.
+The locomotive was moved to Tyseley Locomotive Works in the autumn of 2018 for the bottom end overhaul and repairs following the collision in July 2017.

 |Home Base||Current Status||Owner|

 |Swanage Railway||Out of service for repairs and overhaul||Southern Locomotives Limited|

 |34070 Manston in Woodham’s scrapyard at Barry – July 1968|